sandeepsnairms/banking-multi-agent-workshop/01_exercises/README.md

 # Multi Agent Workshop

-Welcome to our multi-agent sample and workshop for a retail banking scenario.
-Implemented in both C# using Semantic Kernel Agents and Python using LangGraph.
+Welcome to our multi-agent samples repository showcasing a retail banking scenario.
+This repository demonstrates several approaches to building multi-agent applications using Azure Cosmos DB.

 ## Build a Multi-Agent AI application using Semantic Kernel Agents or LangGraph

-This sample application and workshop shows how to build a multi-tenant, multi-agent, banking application with containerized applications built using two multi-agent frameworks
+This branch of the repo shows how to build a multi-tenant, multi-agent, banking application with containerized applications built using

 - Semantic Kernel Agents in C#
 - LangGraph in Python